wp-plugins/code-block-enabler/readme.txt

 == Frequently Asked Questions ==

-None yet, but feel free to check the [Projects Page](http://www.digitaladept.com/projects/wordpress-plugin-code-block-enabler/) on DigitalAdept.com
+None yet, but feel free to check the [Projects Page](http://www.digitaladept.com/projects/wordpress-plugin-code-block-enabler/) on DigitalAdept.com.
+There might have been issues posted that i havn't gotten to posting here yet!